Mike Sullivan, MP, York South-Weston, has given his permission to share my email “conversation” with him.

-It is interesting that I have gotten acknowledgements of receipt of the email below from only my MP’s (Diane Rempel) constituency office and the office of Finance Minister Flaherty, with no discussion from them of what their positions are on this or if and how they are proceeding on an issue that affects about one million of their fellow Canadians.
+It is interesting that I have gotten acknowledgements of receipt of the email below from only my MP’s (Michelle Rempel) constituency office and the office of Finance Minister Flaherty, with no discussion from them of what their positions are on this or if and how they are proceeding on an issue that affects about one million of their fellow Canadians.

 US persons in Canada, not tax evaders, but hard-working, tax-paying people in Canada, are either paying huge sums for advice and help from US tax lawyers and accountants to bring themselves into compliance for back US tax returns and FBARs; threatened into entering into OVDI, which means they are saying they are criminals with huge penalties; hiding their heads further in the sand and hoping and praying that this will go away and they will not be affected, but then afraid to cross the border to visit aging relatives and family; or choosing to renounce their US citizenships, for some at a very great financial cost (a good portion of them “Accidental Americans”).
 The stress this is putting on families is staggering.
 Where is the outrage?